 This trope is Older Than Feudalism.
 Odysseus willingly allows himself to be tied to his own mast when his ship sails past the sirens in The Odyssey.
 The other sailors use his reactions as a gauge for when it's safe to unclog their ears.

 In Janny Wurts's book The Ships of Merior, Dakar is gagged using the cloth-in-his-mouth method.
 However, he somehow ingests the sponge they used and escapes.

-Nancy Drew.
-Oh lord, Nancy Drew.
-Not as often as legend suggests, though.
+Nancy Drew did not experience this as often as legend suggests but it happened a lot.
 Earlier books (the series began publishing in 1930) featured the character bound and gagged in maybe one out of every four or five stories, usually incidental to being left somewhere like a sinking boat, water tank or airtight closet, but these scenes were revised into less dangerous situations or outright deleted from later print editions.
-Scenes where Nancy was forcibly restrained by male antagonists were considered to have a sexual undertone and they were altered or omitted alongside anything else considered dubious by the changing social and moral standards of the times, particularly the depiction of non-white characters and even - lamentably - Nancy's initially headstrong and outspoken proto-feminist persona, which abandoned her early love of cars and excitement for more fashion and boy-oriented concerns as the series progressed.
+Scenes where Nancy was forcibly restrained by male antagonists were considered to have a sexual undertone and they were altered or omitted alongside anything else considered dubious by the changing social and moral standards of the times.

 The Hardy Boys went through a lot of this as well, at least in the blue hardcover books.